-&lt;sup>34 Rule 511(f) now states, in relevant part, that any appeal from a decision pursuant to Rule 511 regarding evaluation or review shall be heard by a special committee of the Board of Directors composed of three (3) Directors, of whom at least one (1) shall be an Independent.
+Rule 511(f) now states, in relevant part, that any appeal from a decision pursuant to Rule 511 regarding evaluation or review shall be heard by a special committee of the Board of Directors composed of three (3) Directors, of whom at least one (1) shall be an Independent.
 The Exchange believes that, as discussed, the old independence requirement is no longer needed when Rule 510 is restructured.
-Commensurate with other proposed changes discussed herein, Rule 510 appeals can be heard by Board/designee.
+Commensurate with other proposed changes discussed herein, Rule 510 appeals can be heard by the Board or a Board Panel.